edyionescu/git-workshop/README.md

 ## Other Git Links
 If you want to explore Git to a maximum depth, I recommend [Scott Chacon's free Git ebook, ProGit](http://progit.org/).
 I also curate a series of [Git links via Delicious bookmarks](http://www.delicious.com/matthew.mccullough/git).

+## Contributions
+Pull requests are welcome.
+If you see something that needs adjusted, give back to the community and fix it.
+It feels great and ultimately helps others learn Git.
+That person you help may one day be your co-worker and you'll be glad you chipped in.